 Lookout Club is run by Meldreth Primary School and exists to provide high quality out-of-school hours childcare for our parents.
 It provides a range of stimulating and creative activities in a safe environment.
 The club operates from 7.40 — 8.40am and from 3.10 - 6.00pm term time only.

-We have worked hard to ensure that our provision works alongside our wider protective measures, including keeping children within their year groups bubbles where possible.
+We have worked hard to ensure that our provision works alongside our wider protective measures during the current pandemic.

 Will my children be in the same group?

 We have relocated the club to the school hall to ensure that children have the biggest and best ventilated space in school.
 All children will now be together, so siblings can play together again.
 We will only resume bubbles if required to implement our contingency plan to take extra measures to help break chains of transmission

 What is the guidance on breakfast/after school clubs provision?

 - £5.25 per child per session (£3.94 for a second child)

 - £5.25 from 3-4.30pm (£3.94 for a second child)